Preparing for the Winnipeg MUNA requires researching global issues, knowing the rules and procedures of the Model UN Assembly.

 Wherever possible, delegates and counsellors should read the statements of the political groups that countries they are representing belong to.
 These statements are also available on the UN Papersmart website.

-It is also vital that the history, objectives, operations, and achievements of the United Nations be thoroughly reviewed and understood.
+It is also advised that the history, objectives, operations, and achievements of the United Nations be reviewed and understood.
 A successful learning experience at MUNA requires that participants have an appreciation of the role of the UN as an instrument of world peace and understanding.
 Some useful websites include:

 The United Nations Model UN Guide: